 Volumetric Flow Tracking

-Volumetric flow tracking is a common method and used in biological containment labs for some time.
-This method measures both exhaust and supply airflow and controls the differential airflow to maintain a desired room pressure.
+This method measures both exhaust and supply airflow and controls the differential airflow called offset to maintain a desired room pressure.
 Flow tracking can provide more stable control and ignores pesky disturbances explained before and is independent of room door operation.

 Engineering parameters can be easily pre-set, and extremely tight construction is not necessary.

-The differential airflow as a minimum must be greater than the accuracy of the flow measurement and associated control error.
+The flow offset as a minimum must be greater than the accuracy of the flow measurement and associated control error.

 Advantages of volumetric flow tracking include the following: